Cuypers-Wim/squidpipe/README.md

 ### Descriptions of Key Processes:

-- CONCATENATE_FASTQ: Merges all FASTQ files in a barcode folder into a single FASTQ file for downstream analysis.
+- `CONCATENATE_FASTQ`: Merges all FASTQ files in a barcode folder into a single FASTQ file for downstream analysis.
-- RUNKRAKEN2: Executes Kraken2 on the concatenated FASTQ files for taxonomic classification, generating reports and extracting read IDs.
+- `RUNKRAKEN2`: Executes Kraken2 on the concatenated FASTQ files for taxonomic classification, generating reports and extracting read IDs.
-- SUBSET_FASTQ: Extracts reads of interest from the concatenated FASTQ files based on the Kraken2 classification results.
+- `SUBSET_FASTQ`: Extracts reads of interest from the concatenated FASTQ files based on the Kraken2 classification results.
-- RETRIEVE_GENOMEREFS: Downloads and formats reference genomes based on specified Taxon IDs.
+- `RETRIEVE_GENOMEREFS`: Downloads and formats reference genomes based on specified Taxon IDs.
-- MAP_READS: Aligns the subsetted FASTQ reads to the reference genomes using minimap2 (to remove false-positives), followed by sorting the output BAM file.
+- `MAP_READS`: Aligns the subsetted FASTQ reads to the reference genomes using minimap2 (to remove false-positives), followed by sorting the output BAM file.
-- BAM_PROCESSING: Marks duplicates in the BAM file and creates an index for efficient access.
+- `BAM_PROCESSING`: Marks duplicates in the BAM file and creates an index for efficient access.
-- MAPPING_STATS_ALL: Generates mapping statistics for the BAM files, including flagstat and idxstats reports.
+- `MAPPING_STATS_ALL`: Generates mapping statistics for the BAM files, including flagstat and idxstats reports.
-- EXTRACT_READIDS: Filters the BAM file to retain reads that map to the target species and extracts the corresponding read IDs.
+- `EXTRACT_READIDS`: Filters the BAM file to retain reads that map to the target species and extracts the corresponding read IDs.
-- SAMTOOLS_DEPTH: Computes the depth of coverage across the reference genomes using the filtered BAM files.
+- `SAMTOOLS_DEPTH`: Computes the depth of coverage across the reference genomes using the filtered BAM files.
-- DEPTH_OF_COVERAGE: Analyzes the depth of coverage data to calculate coverage statistics, outputting the results in CSV format.
+- `DEPTH_OF_COVERAGE`: Analyzes the depth of coverage data to calculate coverage statistics, outputting the results in CSV format.
-- SUBSET_POD5: Filters POD5 files to retain only the raw signals/squiggles corresponding to the extracted read IDs.
+- `SUBSET_POD5`: Filters POD5 files to retain only the raw signals/squiggles corresponding to the extracted read IDs.

 Each process is designed to handle specific aspects of the analysis workflow, making the pipeline flexible and easy to extend.